rajashreey841/Notes/sql.md

 ---

-#### 2. DML (Data Manipulation Language):A relational database can be updated with new data using data manipulation language (DML) statements
+#### 2. DML (Data Manipulation Language): A relational database can be updated with new data using data manipulation language (DML) statements

 | **Command** | **Description**                        | **Example Query** |
 |-------------|----------------------------------------|-------------------|